TECH

 We’ve recently posted an article dedicated to IoT devices that businesses in the healthcare industry can implement into their workflows or any health app.
 We’ve talked about such general use cases as patients’ private usage, IoT for physicians, any medical institution or clinic, and health insurance companies:

+The cost of developing a fitness app, namely a healthcare app, can vary depending on several factors.
 An important aspect here is that you can actually combine the EHR system with other APIs in case you want to have a unified system for everything.
 Thus, if you’d want to get a more advanced booking functionality than your EHR system offers, you can simply find one and integrate it.

 💡 Takeaways